-In accordance with United Arab Emirates Federal Commercial Companies Law No. 8 of 1984 (as amended), and Article 57 (1) of the Company's Articles of Association, 10% of net profit for the year is required to be transferred to statutory reserve till the reserve reaches 50% of Company's paid up share capital.
+In accordance with UAE Federal Law No. (2) of 2015, and Article 57 (1) of the Company's Articles of Association.
+10% of net profit for the year is required to be transferred to statutory reserve till the reserve reaches 50% of Company's paid up share capital.
 At the annual general meeting held on 13 March 2014, the shareholders approved to transfer an amount of AED 702,733 thousand from retained earnings to statutory reserve.
 The reserve is not available for distribution except in the circumstances stipulated by the law.
+No transfer was made to statutory reserve for the year ended 31 December 2015 as the balance in the reserve has reached 50% of Company's paid up share capital.